awsdocs/amazon-fsx-windows-user-guide/doc_source/cutover-to-fsx.md

    SetSpn /S ("HOST/" + $Alias.Split('.')[0]) $FSxAdComputer.Name
    SetSpn /S ("HOST/" + $Alias) $FSxAdComputer.Name
    ```
+**Note**
+Setting an SPN for your Amazon FSx file system will fail if an SPN for the DNS alias exists in the AD for the original file system's computer object\.
+For information about finding and deleting existing SPNs, see [To find and delete existing DNS alias SPNs on the original file system's Active Directory computer object](#finddelete-existing-spn)\.

-1. Verify that the new SPNs are configured for the DNS alias using the following command\.
-Ensure that the response includes two HOST SPNs, `HOST/alias` and `HOST/alias_fqdn`, as described previously in this procedure\.
+1. Verify that the new SPNs are configured for the DNS alias using the following example script\.
+Ensure that the response includes two HOST SPNs, `HOST/alias` and `HOST/alias_fqdn`\.

+   Replace `file_system_DNS_name` with the DNS name that Amazon FSx assigned to your file system\.
+To find your file system's DNS name on the Amazon FSx console, choose **File systems**, choose your file system, and then choose the **Network & security** pane on the file system details page\.

+   You can also get the DNS name in the response of the [DescribeFileSystems](https://docs.aws.amazon.com/fsx/latest/APIReference/API_DescribeFileSystems.html) API operation\.

    ```
+   ## Verify SPNs on FSx file system AD computer object
-   $FSxDnsName = "file_system_dns_name"
+   $FileSystemDnsName = "file_system_dns_name"
    $FileSystemHost = (Resolve-DnsName ${FSxDnsName} | Where Type -eq 'A')[0].Name.Split(".")[0]
-   $FSxAdComputer = (Get-AdComputer -Identity ${FileSystemHost}) SetSpn /L $FSxAdComputer.Name
+   $FSxAdComputer = (Get-AdComputer -Identity ${FileSystemHost}) SetSpn /L ${FSxAdComputer}.Name
    ```

-1. Repeat the previous steps for each DNS alias that you associated with the file system in [Migrating DNS configuration to use Amazon FSx](migrate-dns-config.md)\.
+1. Repeat the previous steps for each DNS alias that you've associated with the file system in [Migrating DNS configuration to use Amazon FSx](migrate-dns-config.md)\.

 **Note**
 You can enforce Kerberos authentication and encryption in transit with clients connecting to your file system using DNS aliases by setting the following Group Policy Objects \(GPOs\) in your Active Directory: